defold/extender/server/docker/sandbox/README.md

   and `/etc/defold/users` are not granted).
 * Paths that do not exist are skipped silently, so one list can serve every image.
 * wineserver runs inside the sandbox of the wine command that started it and is killed with it.
-That is intended: a persistent wineserver outside the sandbox would open files on behalf of sandboxed clients.
+Open issue: every job shares one `WINEPREFIX`, so a concurrent wine command connects to that same wineserver, is served under the first command's grants, and loses it when that command ends.
+A persistent wineserver outside the sandbox is no answer either: it would open files on behalf of sandboxed clients.